Arab and Muslim rescue efforts during the Holocaust: Shaykh Taieb el-Okbi

 Taieb el-Okbi was a member of Algerian Islah (Reform) Party, and a friend of the prominent Algerian reformist Abdelhamid Ben Badis, who was tolerant of different religions and cultures.
 Ben Badis founded and directed the Algerian League of Muslims and Jews.
-He died before Vichy forces occupied Algeria, but Taieb el-Okbi took his place.
-Taieb el-Okbi discovered that the leaders of the pro-fascist group the Légion Français des Combattants were planning a pogrom against Jews with the help of Muslim troops.
-He tried to prevent it and even issued a fatwa ordering Muslims not to attack Jews.
-His actions were compared to French Archbishops Jules-Géraud Saliège and Pierre-Marie Gerlier, whose efforts saved scores of Jews in Europe.
+When he died before Vichy forces occupied Algeria, Taieb el-Okbi took his place.
+When he discovered that the leaders of the pro-Nazi group the Légion Français des Combattants were planning a Kristallnacht-style pogrom against Algerian Jews with the help of Muslim troops, he tried to prevent it, issuing a fatwa ordering Muslims not to attack Jews.
+His actions have been compared to Archbishops Jules-Géraud Saliège and Pierre-Marie Gerlier, whose efforts saved scores of Jews in Occupied France.